ASharpPen/Valheim.SpawnThat/src/SpawnThat.Docs/file-configs/1.1.0/config-types/general-config.md

 # Default value: false
 PrintFantasticBeastsAndWhereToKillThem = false

-[General]

-## Disables automatic updating and saving of configurations.
-## This means no helpers will be added, but.. allows you to keep things compact.
-## Note: Can have massive impact on load times.
+## Folder path to write to.
+Root folder is BepInEx.
-# Setting type: Boolean
+# Setting type: String
-# Default value: true
+# Default value: Debug
-StopTouchingMyConfigs = true
+DebugFileFolder = Debug

 [LocalSpawner]

-## Dumps local spawners to a file before applying configuration changes.
+## Writes local spawners to a file before applying configuration changes.
 # Setting type: Boolean
 # Default value: false
-WriteSpawnTablesToFileBeforeChanges = true
+WriteSpawnTablesToFileBeforeChanges = false

 ## If true, locations with multiple spawners with duplicate creatures will be listed individually, instead of being only one of each creature.
 # Setting type: Boolean